rudeboybert/MATH116/syllabus.md

 * Assigned/due on Fridays.
 * Lowest two scores dropped.
-* No email submissions will be accepted; ask a classmate to print it for you.
 * No extensions for any problem sets will be granted.

 #### 2) Engagement 10%